 I’m no stranger to the sanctity of life Bible verses.
-I spent a whole chapter in my infertility book unpacking them.
 What moved me to the edge of my seat, though, was shocking news.
 The pastor read a quote from a local pregnancy care center who explained that abortion statistics in the United States have declined.
 But these numbers are skewed because they fail to include women who use the abortion pill before ten weeks gestation.

 The abortion pill is a medical, as opposed to surgical, abortion that utilizes two medications: mifepristone and misoprostol.
 Mifepristone blocks the pregnancy hormone, progesterone, to prevent the preborn baby from growing.
 Misoprostol induces uterine cramping and bleeding to remove the preborn baby from the uterus.

 After church service, I did some digging.
 I went to the source for abortion statistics, the Centers for Disease Control and Prevention (CDC).
 The latest data was released on Nov.
 27, 2020, covering statistics from 2009 through 2018.
 If you look at the numbers a certain way, then abortion rates do appear to have declined.
 If you look at the numbers a different way, they have increased.